AyushmanTomar/Cat-Dog-Classifier/README.md

 ## Features

-- *CNN Architecture*: Utilizes a Convolutional Neural Network for image classification.
+- *CNN Architecture*: Utilizes a Convolutional Neural Network for image classification, This reduces complexicty and training time.
 - *High Accuracy*: Achieves impressive accuracy in distinguishing between cats and dogs.
 - *Easy to Use*: Simple scripts to train the model and make predictions.